migzonbass/speedtestreader/README.md

 2. Install the modules: cv2, pillow, pandas, numpy, tqdm
 3. Install pytesseract 3.05

+NOTE: Make sure to place all files in a single folder and set the directory path to that folder.
-NOTE: When using Linux, run this code first before running the py file:
+When using Linux, run this code first before running the reader.py file:

 export TESSDATA_PREFIX='/usr/local/share/'